MadCatMining/DIMI-Discord-Wallet-Bot/README.md

 - Review the logs for error messages
 - Ensure your wallet daemon is running and accessible
 - Verify database connectivity
+- Open an issue on GitHub

+## 🔄 Migration from v2.0

+If upgrading from v2.0:
+1. Backup your database and configuration
+2. Run `npm install` to update to latest packages
+3. Test in a development environment first
+4. The storage system now uses async/await patterns

 ## 🔄 Migration from v1.x